Christoph Waltz: Personal life

 Waltz was born in Vienna to an Austrian mother and German father.
-Upon his birth his German father only requested a citizenship certificate of Germany.
+Due to the legal situation of the time, his father could only request a German citizenship certificate for him.
 Being born to an Austrian mother, Waltz was Austrian by birthright, and requested his Austrian citizenship certificate in 2010, thus holding citizenships of both Austria and Germany, but considers that he also has a German passport a "legal, citizenship law banality".
 Asked whether he felt Viennese, he responded: "I was born in Vienna, grew up in Vienna, went to school in Vienna, graduated in Vienna, studied in Vienna, started acting in Vienna — and there would be a few further Viennese links.
 How much more Austrian do you want it?"

-He received American citizenship by naturalization in 2020 noting that he strongly believed "in this old dictum of no taxation without representation" as he was living in Los Angeles since 2010.
+He received American citizenship by naturalization in 2020, noting that he strongly believed "in this old dictum of no taxation without representation" as he had been living in Los Angeles, paying US tax, since 2010.

 Waltz has three children with his former wife, Jacqueline, a dance therapist originally from New York.
 The two lived in London and their marriage lasted 17 years.
 Waltz married his second wife, German costume designer Judith Holste, with whom he has a daughter.
-They divide their time between Berlin, Vienna and Los Angeles.
+They divide their time between Berlin, Vienna, and Los Angeles.